 HONORS ACADEMIC ACTIVITIES CENTER Honors enrichment activities take place across campus, but the Honors Academic Activities Center serves as the hub of the Honors community.
 Many Honors courses are taught in the Center, Honors staff hold drop-in advising hours there, and all Honors students may access the space in the lower level of Holmes Hall 24/7 to meet and study.

-HOLMES HALL Nearly 300 Honors students live in Holmes Hall, a five-story residence hall devoted to Honors students.
-This Living Learning Community includes specialized programs developed by Honors resident advisors and a Faculty in Residence who lives in the building to offer dedicated mentoring to residents and to plan intellectually enriching activities.
+HONORS LIVING-LEARNING COMMUNITY More than 300 Honors students live in the Honors LLC in Holmes and McCabe Halls, which includes specialized programs developed by Honors resident advisors and a Faculty in Residence who lives in the building to offer dedicated mentoring to residents and to plan intellectually enriching activities.

 HONORS MENTORS New Honors students are paired with Honors Mentors, older students who volunteer to provide peer guidance on being successful at Clemson both in and out of the classroom.

-HONORS COURSES In addition to smaller Honors sections of courses taught throughout the University (for example, a 15-person section of Chemistry 101), the Calhoun Honors College works closely with top Clemson faculty to develop new courses that address the changing world as well as student interests.
-Recent Honors seminars have focused on Haiti after the earthquake, Harry Potter and the hero's journey, graphic novels as literature, sustainable energy, and education policy.
+HONORS COURSES In addition to smaller Honors sections of courses taught throughout the University (for example, an Honors section of Chemistry 1010 with 60 fewer students than the non-Honors section), the Calhoun Honors College works closely with top Clemson faculty to develop new courses that address the changing world as well as student interests.
+Recent Honors seminars have focused on graphic novels as literature, sustainable energy, math and magic, spies and spy novels, nanotechnology, and education policy.